DaviD4Chirino/twee3-language-tools-with-formatter/README.md

 # Twee 3 Language Tools With Formatter

 This is a fork of [Twee 3 Language Tools](https://github.com/cyrusfirheir/twee3-language-tools) that includes a SugarCube2 formatter.
-Everything is the same.
+Everything else is the same.

 ## Know issues

-It only formats Sugarcube2, it does not format html or javascript (yet)
+It only formats Sugarcube2, it does not format other languages, it has barebones javascript and html formatting implementation.

+sometimes you need to format twice or trice if the macros are stuck together.

+it has barebones html support and javascript

 ## Original README